weidenfreak/InteractiveAfricaMapD3/README.md

 InteractiveAfricaMapD3
 ======================

-University Assignment: developing a prototype to visualise data from the worldbank
+A prototype to visualise data from the worldbank